wozjac/brackets-ui5/README.md

 });
 ```

-3. Matching the token with the objects in the define statement.
+3.Matching the token with the objects in the define statement.

 ```javascript
 sap.ui.define(["sap/m/Button"], function(Button) {